English Subordinating Conjunctions

-This module covers subordinating conjunctions, including after, although, because, before, if, and since.
+This unit covers subordinating conjunctions, including after, although, because, before, if, and since.
 These occur at the beginning of subordinate or dependent clauses, and are used to combine independent and dependent clauses together.

 A conjunction that introduces an dependent clause (a clause that cannot stand alone), or links to another clause that provides additional information, is called a subordinate conjunction.